-Trade Accounts Receivable and Allowance for Doubtful Accounts
+Trade Accounts Receivable and Allowance for Doubtful Accounts allowance that presents the net amount expected to be collected.
+We evaluate trade accounts receivable for delinquency.

-Trade accounts receivable are customer obligations due under normal trade terms.
-We review accounts receivable for uncollectible accounts and credit card chargebacks and provide an allowance for doubtful accounts, which is based upon a review of outstanding receivables, historical collection information, and existing economic conditions.
-We evaluate trade accounts receivable aged more than 90 days for delinquency.
 We write off delinquent receivables against our allowance for doubtful accounts based on individual credit evaluations, the results of collection efforts, and specific circumstances of customers.
 We record recoveries of accounts previously written off when received as an increase in the allowance for doubtful accounts.
 To the extent data we use to calculate these estimates does not accurately reflect bad debts, adjustments to these reserves may be required.
-At December 31, 2019, four different customers represented 36%, 21%, 16% and 11% of our gross accounts receivable.
-At December 31, 2018, three different customers represented 42%, 24% and 13% of our gross accounts receivable.
+Our exposure to credit losses may increase if our customers are adversely affected by changes in healthcare laws, coverage, and reimbursement, economic pressures or uncertainty associated with local or global economic recessions, disruption associated with the current COVID-19 pandemic, or other customer-specific factors.
+Although we have historically not experienced significant credit losses, it is possible that there could be a material adverse impact from potential adjustments of the carrying amount of trade receivables in the future.
+At December 31, 2020, four different customers represented 25%, 19%, 17% and 11% of our gross accounts receivable.
+At December 31, 2019, four different customers represented 36%, 21%,16% and 11% of our gross accounts receivable.